Royal Holloway aims to promote access to Higher Education for students who have fled persecution and sought asylum in the UK.

 - Have a right to study in the UK

-- Hold an offer to study an undergraduate programme at Royal Holloway.
+- Hold an offer to study an undergraduate course at Royal Holloway.

 - Submit a completed scholarship application form by the deadline.